peanutcocktail/cube/README.md

 pip install -e .[meshlab]
 ```

-> **CUDA**: If you are using a Windows machine, you may need to install the [CUDA](https://developer.nvidia.com/cuda-downloads) toolkit as well as the torch with cuda support via `pip install torch --index-url https://download.pytorch.org/whl/cu124 --force-reinstall`
+> **CUDA**: If you are using a Windows machine, you may need to install the [CUDA](https://developer.nvidia.com/cuda-downloads) toolkit as well as `torch` with cuda support via `pip install torch --index-url https://download.pytorch.org/whl/cu124 --force-reinstall`

-> **Note**:  The `[meshlab]` is an optional dependency and can be removed by simply running `pip install -e .` for better compatibility but mesh simplification will be disabled.
+> **Note**: `[meshlab]` is an optional dependency and can be removed by simply running `pip install -e .` for better compatibility but mesh simplification will be disabled.

 ### Download Models from Huggingface 🤗

-You can download the model weights from [here](https://huggingface.co/Roblox/cube3d-v0.1) or use the
+Download the model weights from [hugging face](https://huggingface.co/Roblox/cube3d-v0.1) or use the
-`huggingface-cli` command to download the model weights.
+`huggingface-cli`:

 ```bash
 huggingface-cli download Roblox/cube3d-v0.1 --local-dir ./model_weights
 ```

+### Hardware Requirements

+We have tested our model on Nvidia H100 GPU, Nvidia A100 GPU, Nvidia Geforce
+3080, and Apple Silicon M Chips.
+We recommend using a GPU with at least 24GB of
+VRAM available.

 ### Inference